 With an emphasis on local and house made, Corner House on the back streets of Cooks Hill pushes the boundaries of its compact kitchen.
 The coffee is from Single O. Afterwards check out Scandi homewares and clothing at Pappa Sven.

 After browsing the boutiques and homeware stores along Darby Street, pop into Baba Yaga for coffee or traditional ice tea and baklava.
 The welcome is always warm from owner and barista Oscar Kilic.

 Alternatively enjoy a swim at the beach and make a beeline for the Hood Milk Bar at the Junction.
 Grab a booth and order a well-earned flat white while the kids enjoy one of the house made gelatos or milkshakes.

 Akuna Café is also found not far from Merewether Beach.
 This popular local café is known for its good coffee, wholefoods and kid friendly courtyard.

 Goldberg’s Coffee House (also known as Goldys) has been operated along the Darby Street strip for more than a quarter of a century.
 It’s a local landmark and has a loyal following.

-Steer away from the well-worn tourist trail for Corner Lane and Darks Coffee Roaster in New Lambton, the new Matchbox Espresso at Lambton, Little Lane Espresso at Blackbutt shops (great before or after visiting Blackbutt Reserve) and Zaaki Espresso in Mayfield West.
+Steer away from the well-worn tourist trail for Corner Lane and Darks Coffee Roaster in New Lambton, Little Lane Espresso at Blackbutt shops (great before or after visiting Blackbutt Reserve) and Zaaki Espresso in Mayfield West.